drastik/com.drastikbydesign.stripe/README.md

 ------------
 * The stripe-php package has been added to this project & no longer needs to be
 downloaded separately.
-* You do not need the civicrm_stripe CMS module for 4.2 & up
+* You do not need the separate civicrm_stripe CMS module for 4.2 & up
 * There will no longer be branches for each version.
-THe branches will be:
+The branches will be:
   * Civi's major.minor-dev, and we will create releases (tags) for each new release version.
     * Example: 4.6-dev.